 YES – You may be refused entry to the examination room if you are not in uniform.

+Normally, pens, pencils, erasers, sharpeners, ruler, protractor, compass and water in a clear bottle are allowed in examination room.
+Calculators are only allowed in some papers.
 You are responsible for providing your own equipment for examinations.
 You must not attempt to borrow equipment from another candidate during the examination.

 The length of the examination is shown in minutes on your individual timetable under the heading ‘duration’.
 Invigilators will tell you when to start and finish the exam.
 They will write the finish time of the exam on a flip chart or board at the front of the exam room.
 There will be a clock in all examination rooms.